aleemlatif/progress_bars/readme.md

 ### Building the project ###

-To build the project simply run the following command in the root folder of the project.
+To build the project simply run the following command in the project build folder.

 	$ grunt

 This will execute the `default` Grunt task which will build, minify and copy the various assets (CSS, JS etc) to their respective folders.

-To build, minify and copy the assets to the local installation run the following task.

-	$ grunt deploy

 ### Watching the project ###

-One of Grunt's features is it's ability to monitor a directory for changes to files.
 Running the `watch` Grunt task, will monitor changes to all assets in the project and execute various relevant Grunt tasks based on the file type. e.g. changes to a SASS file will trigger the SASS complier.

 The `watch` task will minify any files, will still concatenate where appropriate and will copy the assets to their respective project folders.
 This aides development because you do not need to run any additional scripts to deploy front end changes to your local installation.

-To run the `watch` Grunt task simply run the following command in the root level of `pws-front-end`.
+To run the `watch` Grunt task simply run the following command in the root level of the project build folder where the Gruntfile.js and package.json files are located.

 	$ grunt watch